 Christine and Ken booked our very popular City Hall PLUS package which provided them with 1.5 hours of photographic coverage with enough additional time for Family and Friend pictures.
 We offer many packages for our couples and try to help them select the most appropriate one for their needs.
 In this case, Ken and Christine had a substantial amount of guests in attendance, so we recommended the PLUS package to allow for those extra people and pictures.
+This package also allows them more time to talk with and enjoy their family and friends.
 We offer 2 packages that are for City Hall only coverage.
 The remaining packages involve heading to other locations throughout San Francisco.
 For a more detailed explanation of our various packages and how to choose the best one, please click City Hall Prices and Packages.

 When it came time to photograph the family, we took photographs of various combinations of people with the bride and groom.
 Then we took the whole group to the Grand Staircase for a few fun pictures.
 Shortly after this, we began our City Hall photo tour where we escorted our happy newlyweds throughout the 4 floors of the building, taking many pictures along the way.
 Our shoot ended with the iconic photo by the City Hall entrance and then we brought the family back in for a few more celebratory pictures.
 With the PLUS package, we try to involve the family as much as possible while we are capturing wedding photos, but we always remember that our focus is on the newlyweds.